What This Article Covers

-While establishing a child support order, the family court in Texas will take several factors into accounts, such as the income of the obligor (the parent who is required to pay child support), the number of children that need to be supported, and the specific needs of the children.
+While establishing a child support order, the family court in Texas will take several factors into account, such as the income of the obligor (the parent who is required to pay child support), the number of children that need to be supported, and the specific needs of the children.

 However, after the child support order has been made, the paying parent may sometimes feel the need to lower the child support payments.
 With the help of an experienced father’s rights attorney in Austin, you may be able to negotiate lower child support payments and get the court order modified.

-A previous child support order in Texas can be revisited in the following circumstances:
+Yes, it is possible to negotiate child support in Texas because a previous child support order in Texas can be revisited in the following circumstances:

 - Three years have elapsed since the previous child support order was finalized by a judge